nanoframework/Samples/samples/Storage/README.md

 ## Hardware requirements

 Any hardware device running a nanoFramework image built with support for Windows.Storage device (SD card or USB mass storage device).
-This sample is coded to use the STM32F769IDiscovery target board, but can be easily changed to any other target that features a serial port.

 ## Related topics